-On the first of this year, the final piece of a new Texas law went into effect, changing the way motorcycle riders are allowed to carry passengers.
+On the first day of 2014, the final piece of a new Texas law went into effect, changing the way motorcycle riders are allowed to carry passengers.
 Known as Malorie's law, the legislation requires all motorcycles that can carry passengers to have foot pegs and handholds on the backseat.
 The law, which partially took effect in 2013, is named after 19-year-old A&M student Malorie Bullock, who lost her life in a tragic motorcycle accident.

 In 2010, Malorie was involved in an accident about 90 miles northeast of Fort Worth while riding on the back of a motorcycle.
 When the rider attempted to avoid a collision, Malorie was thrown off the bike and fatally injured.
 She was wearing a helmet at the time.